-Donna Stewart, Director of Integrated Social Services (DSB) and Patty MacDonald, Director of Operations (CMHA) have scheduled a meeting with the NE LHIN to review the pilot and interim report as well as to discuss the possibility of support for the program for an additional year.
+Donna Stewart, Director of Integrated Social Services (DSB) and Patty MacDonald, Director of Operations (CMHA) have met with the NE LHIN to review the pilot and interim report as well as to discuss the possibility of support for the program for an additional year.
+A final evaluation report will be submitted to the NELHIN with a business case for this unique funding partnership initiative.